iliatcymbal/mrc/README.md

 # mrec

-This module helps to create default angular components from terminal.
+This module helps to create default react components from terminal.

 ## Requirements
 Node ^7.0